nshenry03/yoga-therapy-for-scoliosis/yoga-poses/butterfly.md

 - From a seated position, bring the soles of your feet together, a comfortable distance away from your pelvis.
-- Fold forward from the hips, allowing your spine to round, placing your hands in front of you.
+- Fold forward from the hips, **allowing your spine to round**, placing your hands in front of you.
 - Relax your legs and spine and allow gravity to work with your body weight.
 - Hold for 3 to 5 minutes.
 Eventually this pose can be held up to 20 minutes.
 - To come out of the pose, use your hands to push the floor away and allow your